go-bayes/sparcc-day-1/README.md

 # SPARCC Day 1: The Data Analyst's Guide to Cause and Effect

-Welcome to the repository for Day 1 of the SPARCC Causal Inference Workshop!
+Welcome to the repository for Day 1 of the SPARCC Causal Inference Workshop

 ## 📅 Workshop Details